Seminole: Land claims

+Seminole Nation of Oklahoma

-As a result of the Second Seminole War (1835–1842) about 3,800 Seminoles and Black Seminoles were forcibly removed to Indian Territory (the modern state of Oklahoma).
+As a result of the Second Seminole War (1835–1842), about 3,800 Seminoles and Black Seminoles were forcibly removed to Indian Territory, the modern state of Oklahoma.
 During the American Civil War, the members and leaders split over their loyalties, with John Chupco refusing to sign a treaty with the Confederacy.
 From 1861 to 1866, he led as chief of the Seminole who supported the Union and fought in the Indian Brigade.

 The split among the Seminoles lasted until 1872.
-After the war, the United States government negotiated only with the loyal Seminole, requiring the tribe to make a new peace treaty to cover those who allied with the Confederacy, to emancipate the slaves, and to extend tribal citizenship to those freedmen who chose to stay in Seminole territory.
+After the war, the United States government negotiated only with the loyal Seminole, requiring the tribe to make a new peace treaty to cover those who allied with the Confederacy, to emancipate the slaves, and to extend tribal citizenship to those Freedmen who chose to stay in Seminole territory.

 The Seminole Nation of Oklahoma now has about 16,000 enrolled members, who are divided into a total of fourteen bands; for the Seminole members, these are similar to tribal clans.
 The Seminole have a society based on a matrilineal kinship system of descent and inheritance: children are born into their mother's band and derive their status from her people.
 To the end of the nineteenth century, they spoke mostly Mikasuki and Creek.

 Two of the fourteen are "Freedmen Bands," composed of members descended from Black Seminoles, who were legally freed by the U.S. and tribal nations after the Civil War.
 They have a tradition of extended patriarchal families in close communities.
 While the elite interacted with the Seminoles, most of the Freedmen were involved most closely with other Freedmen.
 They maintained their own culture, religion and social relationships.
 At the turn of the 20th century, they still spoke mostly Afro-Seminole Creole, a language developed in Florida related to other African-based Creole languages.

 The Nation is ruled by an elected council, with two members from each of the fourteen bands, including the Freedmen's bands.
 The capital is at Wewoka, Oklahoma.

 The Seminole Nation of Oklahoma has had tribal citizenship disputes related to the Seminole Freedmen, both in terms of their sharing in a judgment trust awarded in settlement of a land claim suit, and their membership in the Nation.